niyati34/CaseyAi/README.md

  - Modify .github/workflows/main.yml to customize your build/test steps.
  - On every push, the platform auto-runs all test suites and deploys if successful.

----
-## 📄 License

-This project is licensed under the MIT License.
-See LICENSE for more details.